Promoting Health, Safety and Equity

 Dr. Javier Cepeda is an Assistant Professor of Epidemiology at Johns Hopkins University.
 His research focuses on characterizing the intersecting epidemics of substance use, infectious disease, and justice involvement, and specializes in economic evaluation.
 His current work involves application of methods drawn from epidemiology, prevention science, mathematical modeling, and economic evaluation, using data from studies based in the United States, Mexico, and Kyrgyzstan.

-Dr. Traci Green is a Professor of Social Policy and Management and epidemiologist whose research focuses on drug use, opioid use disorder, and drug-related injury.
+Dr. Traci Green is a Professor of Social Policy and Management at Brandeis University and epidemiologist whose research focuses on drug use, opioid use disorder, and drug-related injury.
 She is currently an Adjunct Associate Professor at the Warren Alpert School of Medicine at Brown University where she co-directs the COBRE on Opioids and Overdose at Rhode Island Hospital.
-She is PI of several projects, including CUTS, a community-based drug checking cohort study.
+She is PI of several projects, including CUTS, a NIDA-funded community-based drug checking cohort study.

 Dr. Brandon Marshall is a Professor of Epidemiology at the Brown University School of Public Health, and the Founding Director of the People, Place & Health Collective (PPHC) at Brown University.
 His work focuses on substance use epidemiology, harm reduction research, and the social, environmental, and structural determinants of health of drug-using populations.
 His team conducts research that aims to improve the health and well-being of people who use drugs.